Kitah Hay - Grade 5

 Through the study of the weekly Torah portion, students will explore Jewish traditions, concepts, and values.
 Students will make personal connections to the Torah and be empowered to make personal decisions guided by Jewish values.
-For each Torah portion students will practice reading and discuss ~5 pasookim (verses) of Torah both in class and at home, as well as learn new Hebrew vocabulary with each Torah portion.
-Through this Hebrew reading practice, students will be prepared to read Torah in Junior Congregation whichever week they choose.
-In addition they will be assigned Torah readings to read in Junior Congregation on 10/27/12 and 2/2/13.
+For each Torah portion students will practice reading and discuss pasookim (verses) of Torah, as well as learn new Hebrew vocabulary with each Torah portion.
+Students will study and practice reading verses of Torah in Hebrew and learn vocabulary from these verses.
+They will read a couple verses of Torah in Shabbat No'ar, our youth service, twice a year.
+Students will strengthen their Hebrew skills through all aspects of the curriculum, when practicing tefillot, during music class, and through the use of modern Hebrew phrases in class.

 Chagim/Holidays and Shabbat: